RogerLevy/lantern/README.md

 ## Demos

-There is a YouTube channel where I've posted videos of examples of the engine in action, [here](https://www.youtube.com/channel/UCggbaEbb_qEGCvVnAHA_j6A).
+There is a YouTube playlist where I've posted videos of examples of the engine in action, [here](https://www.youtube.com/watch?v=od6t-ivFAak&list=PLO8m1cHe8erpbejS5yZVJAsQNI4Lmpo_Y).

 ## Features